-CITY OF DANA POINT WATER QUALITY PROGRAM Food Service Establishments (FSEs) POLLUTION PREVENTION BMP INSPECTION FORM www.danapoint.org, City contact: Lisa Zawaski: 949-248-3584, Izawaski@danapoint.org Business Name: PHONE: PHONE: CONTACT PERSON:EMAIL DATE OF INSPECTION: DATE OF FOLLOW- UP INSPECTION: (if needed) SITE / DRAINAGE: DEFICIENCY: Site generally clean, free of litter, no ponding water?
+CITY OF DANA POINT WATER QUALITY PROGRAM Food Service Establishments (FSEs) POLLUTION PREVENTION BMP INSPECTION FORM www.danapoint.org, City contact: Lisa Zawaski: 949-248-3584, Izawaski@danapoint.org BUSINESS NAME: PHONE: CONTACT PERSON:EMAIL: DATE OF INSPECTION: DATE OF FOLLOW- UP INSPECTION: (if needed) SITE / DRAINAGE: DEFICIENCY: Site generally clean, free of litter, noponding water?
 Yes No Site drainage: On-site inlet/storm drain system, Note general location/condition:Photo(s) Is inlet labeled?
-Yes No (suggested labeling) stencil provided to borrow: Yes (note: contact Lisa to return stencil) Sheet flow to right-of-waySite drain system to curb core Evidence of discharges or illicit connections (stains, pipes, etc.)?
-Yes No Active discharge or illicit connection observed & reported to City WASTE STORAGE & Waste DISPOSAL AREA: DEFICIENCY : Trash enclosure area clean, free of litter?
-Yes No No Trash bin good condition and non-leaking?
-Yes No Yes Trash area shared by more than 1 business?
-Yes Used kitchen grease storage location?
-Indoor Outdoor Location: Yes Grease storage container clean and non-leaking?
-Yes Name of used kitchen grease hauler, if available: No RESTAURANT ACTIVITIES: DEFICIENCY : Is powerwashing (or other wet wash method) conducted at the site? 🗌 Yes  No If Yes, is washwater contained and properly disposed so that it does not enter storm drain?
+Yes No (suggested labeling) stencil provided to borrow: Yes (note: contact Lisa toreturn stencil) Sheet flow to right-of-way Site drain system to curb core Evidence of discharges or illicit connections (stains, pipes, etc.)?
+Yes No Active discharge or illicit connection observed & reported to C WASTE STORAGE & Waste DISPOSAL AREA: WASTE STORAGE & Waste Disposal AREA.
+RESTAURANT ACTIVITIES: DEFICIENCY: Is powerwashing (or other wet wash method) conducted at the site?
+Yes No If Yes, is washwater contained and properly disposed so that it does not enter storm drain?
 Yes No Method of washwater containment & disposal: berm, wet vac to sewer closed-loop system equipment berm, contractor haul off site other: Who does the powerwashing?
 In-house staff Contractor, Name of Contractor: Are Loading/Unloading areas clean?
 Yes No Where are mats washed?
-Designated outdoor area (only allowed if connected to sanitary sewer) indoor mop sink w/ signage sent off-site to vendor kitchen mats are not used Are employees aware that mats and other equipment cannot be washed outdoors if washwater can enter stormdrains?
-Yes No Grease absorbent / diaper / secondary containmentpan maintained?
+Designated outdoor area (only allowed if connected to sanitary sewer) indoor mop sink w/ signage Are employees aware that mats and other equipment cannot be washed outdoors if washwater can enter stormdrains?
+ROOF BMPs: Deficiency: Grease absorbent / diaper / secondary containment pan maintained?
 Yes No Roof clean?
-Yes No PROHIBITED RUNOFF: Are there landscaped areas with automatic sprinklers?: Yes No If Yes, was there evidence of runoff during inspection?
+Yes No PROHIBITED RUNOFF: DEFICIENCY: Are there landscaped areas with automatic sprinklers?: Yes No If Yes, was there evidence of runoff during inspection?
 Yes No If Yes, is the sprinkler system monitored and adjusted to prevent runoff?
 Yes No Is there a hose or spigot onsite?
 Yes No If yes, what is the hose used for?
 If Yes, do staff understand that hosing into storm drain, streets, and gutters is prohibited?
-Yes If hose is used, are BMPs implemented to prevent runoff from entering storm drain?
+Yes No If hose is used, are BMPs implemented to prevent runoff from entering storm drain?
 Yes No, Describe: SPILL RESPONSE: DEFICIENCY: Spill clean-up materials available & easily accessible?
 Yes No Location: Person in charge aware of emergency # for sewer and other spills?
-Yes No Water District (circle): SCWD: 949-499-4555 OC Water Pollution Hotline: 1-877-89-SPILL (77455) MNWD: 949-831-2500 EMPLOYEE WATER QUALITY AWARENESS / TRAINING: (check all that apply) DEFICIENCY : Poster visible & legible Brochures provided during inspection Training program/sign-in sheet shown Employees appear aware of rules CORRECTIVE ACTIONS / ADDITIONAL COMMENTS: 1 2 3 PERSON ON SITE DURING INSPECTION SIGNATURE: INSPECTOR'S SIGNATURE:
+Yes No Water District (circle): SCWD: 949-499-4555 OC Water Pollution Hotline: 1-877-89-SPILL (77455) MNWD: 949-831-2500 EMPLOYEE WATER QUALITY AWARENESS / TRAINING: (check all that apply) DEFICIENCY : Poster visible & legible Brochures provided during inspection Training program/sign-in sheet shown Employees appear aware of rules CORRECTIVE ACTIONS / ADDITIONAL COMMENTS: ۱ 2 Based on this inspection, this site appears to have a high potential to contribute to the following High Priority Water Quality Conditions (HPWQCs) per WQIP: Pathogens (human sources of bacteria) Non-stormwater Discharges This site does not appear to have a high potential to contribute PERSON ON SITE DURING INSPECTION SIGNATURE: INSPECTOR'S SIGNATURE: